If you are renovating a house to add value, it pays to know which upgrades will translate into the best return on money spent.

-If you plan to sell soon, you need to ensure money spent on a new kitchen, for instance, will maximise your equity rather than eat into it.
+If you plan to sell your home, you need to ensure money spent on a new kitchen, for instance, will maximise your equity rather than eat into it.

-It is helpful to get a house valuation as this will guide your decision-making on how much you should spend.
-You can also get advice from the valuer on what areas would be sensible to put money into as they will know the locality and have insight into what buyers are looking for.
+It is helpful to find out how much your house is currently worth as this will guide your decision-making on how much you should spend.
+You can also get advice from a property valuer on what areas would be sensible to put money into as they will know the locality and have insight into what buyers are looking for.

-Real estate agents will also have an idea of what areas are best focused on.
+Real estate agents will also have an idea of what is best focused on for selling purposes.

-When you have a clearer idea on what areas are best focused on to ensure any renovations benefit the resale value of your home, and if you don’t have the money saved, find out from your bank how much you can borrow, then create a budget.
+When you have a clearer idea on what to focus on to ensure any renovations benefit the resale value of your home, find out from your bank how much you can borrow if you don't already have the money saved, then create a budget.

 As part of your budget you should allow between 5-10 per cent for unexpected work that rears its head during the renovation work.